ArduPilot/MethodicConfigurator/BLOG.md

 1. Press `Upload selected params to FC, and advance to next file` button.
 1. Close *ArduPilot Methodic Configurator*

-If you are impatient and do not want a fully optimized flight controller jump to *[section 17 Productive configuration](#17-productive-configuration)*
+If you are impatient and do not want a fully optimized flight controller jump to *[Section 13 Productive configuration](#13-productive-configuration)*

+# 9. Standard tuning (optional)

+These are the standard tuning steps required for an optimized flight:

-# 5. Third flight: MagFit
+## 9.1 Third flight: MagFit

 Now that the Harmonic Notch filter, the throttle controller and PIDs are configured, the third flight will be safer.
 This flight will be used to calibrate the compass during a realistic operation scenario in the air.